mosaic-design-system/docs/src/components/placeholder.md

       ### When, and why?

-      **Placeholders** can be used when a page is initially loading, as long as it has more than 1 element.
+      **Placeholders** can be used when a page is initially loading, as long as it has more than one element.
 They should also only be used when a page typically takes more than 0.3s to load on an average connection.
-Using a **Placeholder** will give a perception of shorter wait time, and let the user know that the system is busy loading the content and hasn't frozen.
+Using a **Placeholder** will give a perception of a shorter wait time, and let the user know that the system is busy loading the content and hasn't frozen.

       - - -